amcginlay/venafi-demos/demos/02-openshift-ingress-nginx-cert-manager/README.md

 These instructions depend upon content from this directory so `git clone` this repo and `cd` as appropriate.

 ### Check CLI/Console connectivity
-Check connectivity via the CLI, navigate to the console URL produced and login as kubeadmin.
+Check connectivity via the CLI, navigate to the console URL produced and login as `kubeadmin`.
 ```
 oc -n openshift-console get routes console -o=jsonpath="{range}{'https://'}{.spec.host}{'\n'}{end}"
 ```

+Henceforth we will refer to this URL location as http://your_cluster/.

 ## Enable All OperatorHub sources
 Some of the OperatorHub sources may not be available by default meaning that the **NGINX Ingress Operator** may appear to be unavailable.